fabrimafe/CRISPRcoverage/README.md

 script to generate genome-wide coverage plots as in fig.6. of the manuscript

 *chrarm_deletions.R*
 script to test the significance of putative chromosomal arm deletions.
-The output is a list of statistics computed for different window-sizes, before and after the putative CRISPR cut sites.
+The output is a list of statistics computed for different window-sizes, before and after the putative CRISPR cut sites, for different window-sizes before and after the cut site (1st column).
+A window-size of 0 indicates the full chromosome.
 For instance, for plant 1-1 described in the paper:

 | window_size | coverage_pre/coverage_post | pvalue.complete.deletion | pvalue.1chr.deletion | pvalue.no.deletion | loglik.complete.deletion | loglik.1chr.deletion | loglik.no.deletion | best_model |
 | ----------- | -------------------------- | ------------------------ | -------------------- | ------------------ | ------------------------ | -------------------- | ------------- | ---------- |